javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/1-form-elements/article.md

 </script>
 ```

 Unlike most other controls, `<select>` allows to select multiple options at once if it has `multiple` attribute.
 That's feature is rarely used.
-In that case we need to use the first ways: add/remove the `selected` property from `<option>` subelements.
+In that case we need to use the first way: add/remove the `selected` property from `<option>` subelements.

 We can get their collection as `select.options`, for instance: